 Keywords: wisdom of crowds, LLM, multiagent systems

 Abstract: In human society, collective decision making has often outperformed the judgment of individuals.
-Classic examples range from estimating livestock weights to predicting elections and financial markets, where averaging many independent guesses often yields results more accurate than experts.
-These successes arise because groups bring together diverse perspectives, independent voices, and distributed knowledge, combining them in ways that cancel individual biases.
-This principle, known as the Wisdom of Crowds, underpins practices in forecasting, marketing, and preference modeling.
+Classic examples range from estimating livestock weights to predicting elections and financial markets, where averaging many independent guesses often yields results more accurate than those of experts.
+These successes arise because groups bring together diverse perspectives, independent voices, and distributed knowledge, so that idiosyncratic errors average out across independent estimates rather than compound.
+This principle, known as the Wisdom of Crowds, underpins forecasting in domains from finance to politics.
 Large Language Models (LLMs), however, typically produce a single definitive answer.
-While effective in many settings, this uniformity overlooks the diversity of human judgments shaping responses to ads, videos, and webpages.
-Inspired by how societies benefit from diverse opinions, we ask whether LLM predictions can be improved by simulating not one answer but many.
+While effective in many settings, this uniformity overlooks the diversity of human judgments that shapes how people respond to ads, videos, and webpages.
+Inspired by how societies benefit from diverse opinions, we ask whether LLM predictions can be improved by simulating many diverse answers rather than one.
 We introduce Social Agents, a multi-agent framework that instantiates a synthetic society of human-like personas with diverse demographic (e.g., age, gender) and psychographic (e.g., values, interests) attributes.
 Each persona independently appraises a stimulus such as an advertisement, video, or webpage, offering both a quantitative score (e.g., click-through likelihood, recall score, likability) and a qualitative rationale.
-Aggregating these opinions produces a distribution of preferences that more closely mirrors real human crowds.
-Across eleven behavioral prediction tasks, Social Agents outperforms single-LLM baselines by up to 67.45% on simple judgments (e.g. webpage likability) and 9.88% on complex interpretive reasoning (e.g. video memorability).
-Social Agents’ individual persona predictions also align with human judgments, reaching Pearson correlations up to 0.71.
-These results position computational crowd simulation as a scalable, interpretable tool for improving behavioral prediction and supporting societal decision making.
+The set of persona opinions mirrors a real human crowd, and aggregating them yields a single estimate closer to the crowd mean than any individual estimate.
+Across eleven behavioral prediction tasks, Social Agents outperforms single-LLM baselines by up to 164\% on simple judgments (e.g., webpage likability) and up to 24\% on complex interpretive reasoning (e.g., video memorability), both with GPT-4o as the backbone.
+Averaged across models, gains reach 30.5\% on low-level and 9.9\% on high-level tasks.
+The individual persona predictions generated by Social Agents also strongly align with human judgments, reaching Pearson correlations up to 0.71.
+These results position computational crowd simulation as a scalable, interpretable tool for improving behavioral prediction and supporting behavioral and marketing decisions

 Supplementary Material: zip